strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 In order to implement transactions Kafka brokers need to include extra book-keeping information in logs.

-Information about producers and their transactions is stored in the `__transaction_state` topic which is used by the transaction coordinator running inside a broker.
+Information about producers and their transactions is stored in the `__transaction_state` topic which is used a broker component called the transaction coordinator.
-Each transaction coordinator owns a subset of the partitions in the `__transaction_state` topic (i.e. the partitions for which its broker is the leader).
+Each transaction coordinator owns a subset of the partitions in this topic (i.e. the partitions for which its broker is the leader).

 Within user logs in addition to the usual batches of data records, transaction coordinators cause partition leaders append control records (commit/abort markers) to track which batches have actually been committed and which rolled back.
 Control records are not exposed to applications by Kafka consumers, as they are an internal implementation detail of the transaction support.